TakuikaNinja/FC-DiskBASIC/README.md

 ### Cons

-- No disk I/O (only available in ファミコン改造マニュアル Vol. 3 + I2 versions)
 - Limited to v2.1A feature set

 ## Building

-The Makefile builds `fcbasic.fds` using the [CC65 suite](https://cc65.github.io/).
+The Makefile in this root directory builds `fcbasic.fds` using the [CC65 suite](https://cc65.github.io/).
 The following files must be supplied by the user:
 - Dump of Family BASIC v2.1A, with iNES/NES2.0 header. (see below)
 - FDS BIOS license screen message. (`kyodaku.bin`)